ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README-V10.md

 You should get the following message: Logged into localhost:2000 successfully

 To start the designer, just execute the ./api_designer-linux.
-I assume here you downloaded the version of the Designer from the IBM support site, the version must be similar to the API connect installation.
+I assume here you downloaded the version of the Designer from the IBM support site; the version must be similar to the API connect installation.
 It does start a window, the first information to specify is the working directory, where the artefacts (yaml) will be created.
 ![Designer specify working directory](./images/designer-specify-work-dirv10.png).